somdattagoswami/somdattagoswami.github.io/_pages/awards.md

 ---

 ## Invited talks
+ - 2021: NASA Langley Research Center on "Physics informed deep learning methods for brittle fracture"
+ - 2021: George Washington University on "Physics informed deep learning methods: a solution to bridge data gap in computational mechanics"
+ - 2020: Brown University on "Phase field modeling of fracture with isogeometric analysis and machine learning methods"

 ## Computational grants

 - 2022: U.S. Department of Energy for ASCR Leadership Computing Challenge (ALCC) award.
 "A Multiscale Surrogate Model for Fracture Evolution using DeepONet."